aws-solutions/qnabot-on-aws/templates/examples/extensions/js_lambda_hooks/KendraFallback/README.md

 # Kendra Fallback Function

-Provides a preview Lambda Hook for the no_hits question to search a set of Kendra indexes as a fallback mechanism to provide answers.
+Provides a Lambda Hook for the no_hits question to search a set of Kendra indexes as a fallback mechanism to provide answers.

 Kendra provides a number of innovative features.
 This Kendra Fallback function performs a query against a